Insight: From cakes to tech, bold startups defy Portugal crisis

 "We are proof that by being lean and mean and responsibly managing your resources one can have a healthy business and expand, even under these circumstances," he said.

-"And the crisis presents its opportunities, like much cheaper leases and available skilled labor," he said.
+"And the crisis presents its opportunities, like much cheaper leases and available skilled labour," he said.

 The stores with tiled floors are modern and clean yet distinctively Portuguese, while smiling staff are worlds away from the sour-faced vendors at many typical bakeries.

-Set up with just one store in late 2010 by five members of the same family, it plans to invest 2 million euros ($2.6 million) from its cash flow next year into seven new outlets in greater Lisbon.
+Set up with just one store in late 2010 by five members of the same family, it plans to invest 2 million euros (1.6 million pounds) from its cash flow next year into seven new outlets in greater Lisbon.

 CHALLENGING OLD WAYS